 Various theoretical approaches to the study of the international political economy, with a focus on historical development and changing international structures.
-Prerequisite(s): Fourth-year Honours standing or permission of the Department, and one of PSCI 2602, PSCI 3600, or PSCI 3703.
+Prerequisite(s): Fourth-year Honours standing or permission of the Department, and one of PSCI 2602.
+PSCI 3600. or PSCI 3703.
+Seminar three hours a week.